|

 Living Rivers Grand Canyon Campaign

 It's Inevitable The tremendous inflows of sediment into Lake Powell reservoir will soon render Glen Canyon Dam useless.
-Sediment is fast approaching the level of ... decommissioning the dam and selling the water currently lost to evaporation and seepage from Lake Powell.
-Avoid Catastrophe In 1983, the Colorado River nearly spilled over the top of Glen Canyon ...
+Sediment is fast approaching the level of ...
+Once these tubes are blocked, the dam will have to be decommissioned.
+Disappearing Water Lake Powell reservoir loses up to seven percent of the Colorado's annual flow through evaporation into ...

 Page, Arizona, in support of The Big Drain of "Lake" Powell Reservoir.
-Since you'll be travelling from other places, I invite you to come through Flagstaff the ... -to-date information on the Day of Action.
+Since you'll be travelling from other places, I invite you to come through Flagstaff ... information on the Day of Action.
 Save the Grand Canyon, Restore Glen Canyon, Drain "Lake" Powell Now!
-Sincerely, Your Friends of the Glen at GCAN CONTACT: Glen Canyon Action Network; P.O. ...
+Sincerely, Your Friends of the Glen at GCAN CONTACT: Glen Canyon Action Network; P ...

 www.nationalrivers.org